 This essay is about climbing in protected old growth redwood forest.
 Not so much to provide a yes or no answer, as to stir up thoughts.
-Basically, legitimate scientific climbing should be near inconsequential, but it's included too.
-Keep other species in mind too.
+Basically, legitimate scientific climbing should be near inconsequential but it's included.

 This topic began with more paragraphs about recreational climbing in old growth.
 In time, that changed.
-I concluded that the work and practices by researchers was a good example to help set the boundary between needful climbing, and excessive climbing: between beneficial and recreational: between consequential and inconsequential.
+I concluded that the work and practices by researchers was a good example to help set the boundary between needful climbing and excessive climbing: between beneficial and recreational, and between consequential and inconsequential.

-The work and training involved with canopy research climbing can really help determine the boundary between cultural neccessity and personally indulgence.
+The work and training involved with canopy research climbing can help determine the boundary between cultural neccessity and personal indulgence.

-Maybe we should start with one thing about climbing and research.
+Maybe we should start with one aspect from climbing and research.
 I was shown a bit of data about wood growth in old redwoods, gained from measurements of trunks and leaders.
-It showed that some ancient redwoods are putting on more growth in recent decades than in the previous century or two.
+It showed that ancient redwoods are putting on more growth in recent decades than in the previous century or two.
 That is valuable information useful for education and forest management.
-And it's these kinds of results that show the difference between scientific climbing and recreational climbing when it comes to old growth forest like protected or rare redwoods.
+These kinds of results show the difference between scientific climbing and recreational climbing when it comes to old growth forest like protected redwoods.
 Research climbing is virtually essential for learning, whereas recreational climbing is optional for enjoyment.

-At least 3 kinds of climbers climb tall redwoods of northern California: recreational, tree sitters, and research. . . . . and redwood tree sitters won't fit the mold for this page.
-In various forests, there may be a 4th kind of climber for the purpose of documentary video and photography.
+At least 3 kinds of climbers climb tall redwoods of northern California: recreational, "sitters" and research.
+But redwood "sitters" won't fit the mold for this page.
+In various forests there may be a 4th kind for documentary photography.

 Most recreational climbers climb legally.
 Check TCI Climbers International.
 The information and forum show a glimpse of recreation climbing.

 Any real concern for redwood parks would be a minority who illegally climb redwoods.
-One potential consequence would be damage to scientific experiment, and another would be disruption to rare or endangered species.
+One potential consequence canbe damage to scientific experiment and another consequence is disruption to rare or endangered species.

 The illegal climbers are disadvantaged.
 They will be entering virtually blind to the knowledge of which redwoods may have scientific study equipment up in the crown, or on trunks, like sensors.

 Then there are research climbers who study redwoods, birds, wildlife and epiphytes.
 These folks have a window of time to climb during the cool season and are granted required climbing permits.
 The scientists and research climbers have an advantage.
 Or put another way, they are prepared.
-They are in a position to know which redwoods have sensitive gear, and have more study statistics at their disposal.
+They are in a position to know which redwoods have sensitive gear and have more information.

 Whether redwoods are climbed by recreational climbers or research scientists, that canopy is going to experience some degree of wear and tear.
-Ranging from minor and inconsequential, to what I refer to as canopy trails.
-It simply not possible to climb and have zero impact, or "leave no trace behind" in the purest sense of the idea.
+Ranging from minor and inconsequential to what I refer to as canopy trails.
+It's not possible to climb and have zero impact or "leave no trace behind" in the purest sense of the idea.

-I've completed 1000s of pruning projects myself, and one thing was essential to accomplish those: access and movement.
-Arborists have to move their body or tools through the canopy.
-That requires extracting limbs and debris, accompanied by inadvertent removal of moss and lichens due to standing and squeezing through gaps.
+I've completed 1000s of pruning projects myself and one thing was essential to accomplish those: access and movement.
+Arborists have to move their body or tools through canopy.
+That requires extracting limbs and debris, inadvertent removal of moss and lichens due to standing and squeezing through gaps.
 Often, canopy trails were required.
-If none existed, some had to be made.
+If none existed, some had to be made, to work.

 Maintaining open trails is desireable as long as environmental problems like erosion don't become significant.
 But what about redwood forest canopy?
 Even if it's a research climber, how much of a canopy trail would you say is reasonable?

-As with urban trunks and branches, redwood crown access for scientific research study requires a person to move through the canopy.
+As with urban canopy, redwood crown access for scientific study requires a person to move through the canopy.
 Certainly caution will be employed.
 But however delicately a climber moves, they must grab branches, wrap ropes over limbs, stand on bark and slide clothing against buds and lichens.

 Researchers may mount straps, cables, solar panels, miniature probes: you name it.
-For all this climbing, the person is not floating on air the whole time, although it sometimes seems that way when they are suspended on ropes or limb walking.
-These redwoods can be climbed to study lichens, birds, salamanders: with specialists climbing at intervals from days to years apart.
+For all this climbing, the person is not floating on air the whole time.

 For all this activity, the wear and tear from research climbing seems to be almost nil.
 I've had a chance to watch a few of them them climb on occassion.
-Although not exact, the result is about as close as this gets to no-trace-left-behind, with few exceptions where foliage samples are gathered for research that is not possible without the samples.
+The result is about as close as this gets to no-trace-left-behind, with few exceptions where foliage samples are gathered for research that is not possible without the samples.

-The reason for writing this is the clear fact that the discussion does not boil down to just laws alone.
+This does not boil down to just laws alone.
 There are people who view some old growth redwoods as gods.
 Others see them as mountains to be conquered.
-One naturalist emailed me that even if they knew where the tallest redwood was, they would not walk near it because it was holy ground to them.
+One naturalist emailed that even if they knew where the tallest redwood was they would not visit because it was holy ground to them.

-Now ... what if climbers don't penetrate the crowns of redwoods for research, how will new information be gained?
-The answer is simple.
-3 letters: N ..
-O ..
-T
+Now - what if climbers don't penetrate the crowns of redwoods for research, how will new information be gained?
+The answer is simple with 3 letters: N - O - T

 But does it matter?
 If we choose to have trails across the ground, why not establish a few trails through ancient redwoods?
-And we must concede that access is neccessary to gather research data and images.
+And most people concede that access is neccessary to gather research data and images of species.

-Pertaining to conopy ecosystem impact: wherever ropes are anchored, or there is rubbing or friction, reproduction of lichens or mosses can't develop the same.
+Pertaining to conopy ecosystem impact, wherever ropes are anchored or there is rubbing or friction, reproduction of lichens or mosses can't develop the same.
 Any bud broken can't become a main stem in a following century.
 The ancient redwoods we see, are virtually the result of 100% hands-off.
 But does it matter, when ropes contact a fraction of a fraction of surface area?

 It all depends on choice.
 If you maintain an attitude that people should keep their filthy little scummy hands off primeval redwoods, then shame on the climbers.
 But if you prefer to advance forest management with an alloted amount of skilled climbing, why can't that be successful too?
 Should we be concerned over twenty pounds of branches, when a wind storm can easily remove fifty thousand pounds worth of main stems?

 Human curiosity feels the need to measure the tallest redwoods every year.
-But why not measure those redwoods every 20 years?
-Realize that instruments are monitoring moisture, light and sap flow yearly.
+But why not measure those redwoods every 20 years instead of every year?
+Realize that instruments are monitoring moisture, light and sap flow yearly; even daily.
 And that data should be compared to increments of growth.
-Researchers are gathering the data and interpretting it, and should be the best people to decide how frequently certain redwoods need to be climbed.
+Researchers are gathering the data and interpretting it and should be the properly trained people to decide how frequently certain redwoods need to be climbed to gather that data.

-How about non-scientific measurement, like a new champion ...
+And how about non-scientific measurement, like a new champion?

-My thoughts about measuring new champions, is that lasers are so accurate these days, it's virtually non-essential to climb to measure.
-A person on the ground, if they can see the top, can get the height within a couple of centimeters.
-So if a new tallest of a certain species was not going to be studied, but was a museum piece giant of the plant kingdom, climbing could skipped altogether.
+My thoughts about measuring new champions is that lasers are so accurate these days, it's virtually non-essential to climb to measure.
+A person on the ground, if they can see the top, can get the height within a centimeter.
+If a new tallest or largest was not going to be studied but was a museum piece of the plant kingdom, climbing could skipped altogether.

 My mind-set used to be that the oldest redwoods are museum pieces ... why not just apply a 100% hands-off approach to this limited group of groves along the west coast.
 Not religious ... just appreciative of the unusual nature of it.
 But I saw that my mind had built boundary between the limits of what is excess and what is need in regards to what happens in old growth redwoods.

-And the more I think about this, and the more I learn, the more the boundary changes.
-Sometimes the boundary moves.
-Sometimes it grows in size.
+The more I think about this, and the more I learn, the more the boundary changes.

-By realizing how much experience and how many operations the botanists have been involved with, we can understand almost immediately how disadvantaged the illegal climbers are: what a potential risk they can pose, even if that risk is accidental damage to hidden equipment.
+By realizing how much experience and how many operations the botanists have been involved with, we can understand almost immediately how disadvantaged the illegal climbers are, potential risk they can pose, even if that risk is accidental damage to hidden equipment.

 If recreational climbers violate laws to climb redwoods, odds are they will not respect the equipment and experiments taking place either.